The Nature School:

 General Transmission Reduction Strategies

-- Students in grades 1 and up will be required to wear face coverings while indoors, unless they have an exemption.
+- All students will be required to wear face coverings while indoors, unless they have an exemption.

 - Students are not required to wear masks outdoors, but distancing will be encouraged.